WillKeke/LitScript/README.md

 # LitScript Programming Language Definition

-LitScript is a programming language designed for ease of learning and use, drawing inspiration from Java.
+LitScript is a programming language that brings the vibe of Gen Z and Hip Hop slang into the world of coding.

-## File Structure
+## Lit Structure

 In LitScript, a program is typically organized into a single class within a single file.
 This class can host a variety of methods and variables.